vaisakh-shaj/vaisakhshaj.github.io/_pages/about.md

   - /about.html
 ---

 Welcome to my personal website.
 I am a researcher currently interested in the development of novel machine learning algorithms and their applications in various domains.
-I currently pursuing my PhD in Robot Learning under [Prof Gerhard Neumann](https://www.ias.informatik.tu-darmstadt.de/Team/GerhardNeumann) at the [CLAS Lab](www.computational-learning.net), University Of Lincoln, UK.
+I currently pursuing my PhD in Robot Learning under [Prof Gerhard Neumann](https://alr.anthropomatik.kit.edu/21_65.php) at the [ALR Lab](https://alr.anthropomatik.kit.edu/index.php), Karlsruhe Institute Of Technology.
 Before that I was a Data Scientist at the cybersecurity firm McAfee(Intel Security).
 Previously I worked with Intel for 2 years.
 I hold a post graduate degree in [Machine Learning and Computing](https://www.iist.ac.in/departments/mathematics-academics) from the [Indian Institute of Space Science and Technology](https://www.iist.ac.in/).

 Activity
 ========